benshawuk/newauth/README.md

 # Sveltekit Cookie Authentication
 Working example of cookie authentication in Sveltekit
 - Working on 1.0.0-next.428  (20th Aug 2022, after breaking changes)
+- No full page refreshes required
-- Thanks to joyofcode.xyz for the inspiration
+- Thanks to joyofcode.xyz for the original inspiration

 ## Project Setup